 The term ‘Designing Out Crime’ has been a discipline within the UK Police Service for over 30 years and the principles behind it have been proven successful time and time again.
 Delegates attending this course should have a background/current role in Crime Prevention, Architecture or Planning.

 Delegates will discuss relevant topics with practitioners and professionals as well as learning how to read plans and drawings for new developments.
 Throughout the second week, delegates will have the opportunity to put their learning into practice in a scenario.

-Ten days (two separate weeks) residential classroom-based learning plus completion of a preliminary handbook and submission of an assessed post-course portfolio.
+Eight days with two days of interim tasks, between the two classroom-based weeks (two separate weeks), residential classroom-based learning plus completion of a preliminary handbook and submission of an assessed post-course portfolio.

 Those who will be involved in a specialist Designing Out Crime role within the Police; related roles such as Local Authority planners; architects and designers; security specialists within organisations.